ReeceGoding/Frustration-One-Year-With-R/README.md

     ## [1] 3 3
     str(x)
     ##  num [1:3, 1:3] 1 0 0 0 1 0 0 0 1
+    dput(x) #Dirty trick, don't use in practice.
+    ## structure(c(1, 0, 0, 0, 1, 0, 0, 0, 1), .Dim = c(3L, 3L))
     ```

+    Among these, `str()` is the closest.
+However, you can see that it
+    doesn’t give you all of the class information.
+This doesn’t improve
+    if you add non-implicit classes to `x`, but I’m avoiding that topic
+    for as long as I can.

 -   R likes to use “*double*” and “*numeric*” almost interchangeably.
     You’ve just seen one such example (`str(x)` vs `typeof(x)`).